Churyl is Counsel in the Commercial Litigation Group of our Calgary office. Her practice is focused on land law.

 Churyl has assisted over a dozen commercial and residential landowners through the Alberta expropriation process, and brings her knowledge of planning law to the process.

-With a keen interest in the life and work of cities, Churyl engages in discussions about the development of practical laws and policies, and participates in the National Canadian Bar Association Municipal Section Homelessness Working Group.
-She provides guest lectures and presentations, writes and reads extensively on topics of interest, and is currently updating an expropriation text.
+With a keen interest in the life and work of cities, Churyl engages in discussions about the development of practical laws and policies.
+She provides guest lectures and presentations on topics of interest.

 Churyl articled with the Regional Municipality of Peel in Ontario.
 She has appeared before Calgary City Council, various Subdivision and Development Appeal Boards, the Alberta Court of Queen’s Bench, and the Alberta Court of Appeal.